cloudtoid/interprocess/docs/releasing.md

 3. Run **Release native packages** from main.
 It rebuilds/tests all native packages and all language pairs, cross-builds Intel Mac artifacts on an Apple Silicon runner, assembles npm packages and Python wheels/source distribution, then publishes registries.
 It creates the Go module tag and C SDK release only after registry jobs succeed.
 4. Install from each public registry in fresh environments, rerun representative cross-language delivery, and update the website/README preview notice after availability is verified.

+If a registry job fails after publishing some packages, rerun the workflow at the same main commit.
+Already published versions are skipped; existing release tags must point to that commit.
+The initial npm and crates.io tokens expire after seven days.
+Before later releases, replace them or configure trusted publishing for the newly created packages.

 Binary targets: Linux x64 and ARM64 (glibc 2.34+), macOS ARM64 and x64, Windows x64.
 The x64 Mac release is cross-built; it does not add a permanent Intel Mac CI runner.
 Rust/C source builds support the core's platform/architecture restrictions.
 Python includes a source distribution.
 Go links the installed C SDK; its module does not silently download binaries.

 The Website workflow publishes the static website from main to GitHub Pages.
 The Sites deployment is an additional preview of the same source.
 Advertise actual package availability and measured performance; do not label in-process microbenchmarks as application-to-application latency.